 An application must consider the cleanup process when it validates the value of @last_sync_version.
 This is because data could have been removed after CHANGE_TRACKING_MIN_VALID_VERSION() was called, but before the update was made.

 You should use snapshot isolation and make the changes within a snapshot transaction.

 -- Prerequisite is to ensure ALLOW_SNAPSHOT_ISOLATION is ON for the database.
 SET TRANSACTION ISOLATION LEVEL SNAPSHOT; BEGIN TRAN -- Verify that last_sync_version is valid.
 IF (@last_sync_version < CHANGE_TRACKING_MIN_VALID_VERSION(OBJECT_ID('SalesLT.Product'))) BEGIN RAISERROR (N'Last_sync_version too old', 16, -1); END ELSE BEGIN -- Try to update the row. -- Check @@ROWCOUNT and check for a conflict.
 END; COMMIT TRAN;

 There is a possibility that the row being updated within the snapshot transaction could have been updated in another transaction after the snapshot transaction was started.
 In this case, a snapshot isolation update conflict will occur and lead to the transaction being terminated.
 If this happens, retry the update.
 This will then lead to a change tracking conflict being detected and no rows being changed.

 Applications that require synchronization must consider the case in which a database that has change tracking enabled reverts to an earlier version of the data.
-This can occur after a database is restored from a backup, when there is a failover to an asynchronous database mirror, or when there is a failure when using log shipping.
+This can occur after a database is restored from a backup, when there's a failover to an asynchronous database mirror, or when there's a failure when using log shipping.
 The following scenario illustrates the issue: